-Subscribe now by email more hot blogging tips.
+Subscribe now by email or by RSS for more hot blogging tips.

 Once upon a time there was a writer with a mission.
 She wanted to start a blog and get 1,000 subscribers after 12 months of blogging.
 After all, how hard could it be?
 She had 14 years of experience designing and writing for the Web plus 200 friends on her personal email mailing list.
 She figured if she couldn’t do it no one could.